Everest Base Camp Trek in July

 What should I do if the weather becomes dangerous during the trek in July?

-• Follow your guide’s advice and take extra care on slippery trails.
+• Follow your guide’s advice and avoid rushing on wet trails

-• If conditions worsen, consider descending to a lower altitude for safety.
+• If conditions worsen, descend to a safer altitude

-• Always prioritize safety over reaching your destination.
+• Prioritize safety over reaching a specific milestone

 Conclusion